tom-draper/persona/src/persona/data/README.md

 split for the states, and is set to urban for the standalone city datasets.
 The UK nations reuse the UK-wide World Bank figure because the four nations classify rural and urban against different population thresholds.

+`marital status`, where a national source does not supply it, comes from the UN *World Marriage Data 2019*: the population-aged-15+ distribution for each country's most recent census/survey (2002–2019), reweighted to that year's age-sex structure.
+Consensual unions are reported as their own `Cohabiting` category (large in much of Latin America); separated persons are counted with `Divorced`.
+Because it leans on the latest available census, it is an approximation and can differ from a country's current national figures by a few points — the per-country source year is recorded in `_meta`.

 ## Cities